 Also read: How Long After Botox Can I Work Out?

-What positions to avoid after Botox?
+What positions should be avoided after Botox?

 - Sleeping on your stomach: While this is a very peculiar position, it puts direct pressure on the face.
 It will disrupt the relaxing of Botox, which can slow down the settling process and increase the chances of migration.
-It can also lead to swelling and bruises in the area around the injection site.

 Also read: Can I Lay Down After Botox?

-More Precautions for Best Results
+More Precautions for Best Results | Can You Sleep on Your Side After Botox

+Can You Sleep on Your Side After Botox?
 To sleep comfortably while also keeping your body in a safe position, follow these suggestions:

 Also read: Can Botox Lift the Eyebrows?